310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, the Karate Club takes a break whenever there’s a big DreamFes coming up, and the dojo ends up being unused…
+Ahaha, the Karate Club takes a break whenever there’s a big DreamFes comin’ up, and the dojo ends up being unused…

 So this became the perfect place to sleep in.